PauloPhagula/awesome-mpesa/README.md

 # Awesome M-Pesa [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-> A curated list of articles, libraries, and resources related to M-Pesa.
+> A curated list of articles, libraries, and resources related to the M-Pesa Open API in Mozambique.

 ## Contents